‘Kong: Skull Island’ Teases The Skull Crawler For Our Nightmares [Video]

-The King Kong legend wouldn’t be complete without the monster populated Skull Island for the greatest creature of all to reign supreme over and, while Kong: Skull Island doesn’t seek to replace Kong as the king of his domain, a new teaser does present some worthy contenders.
-Amid the prehistoric creatures still thriving on Skull Island comes something we’ve never seen before and it looks like something pulled straight out of someone’s nightmare.
-While the Skull Crawler has been seen briefly in a previous Kong: Skull Island teaser, this newly released clip from the film gives a frightfully longer look at Kong’s newest foe.
+The King Kong legend wouldn’t be complete without the monster-populated Skull Island for the greatest creature of all to reign supreme over.
+While Kong: Skull Island doesn’t seek to replace Kong as the king of his domain, a new teaser does present some worthy contenders.

+Amid the prehistoric creatures still thriving on Skull Island comes something viewers have never seen before, and it looks like something pulled straight out of someone’s nightmare.
+While the Skull Crawler has been seen briefly in a previous Kong: Skull Island teaser, this new clip from the film gives a frightfully longer look at Kong’s newest foe.

 A Visit To Kong: Skull Island Introduces The Skull Crawlers